kunal659/healthcareapplication/README.md

 - **State Management:** React Context API for global state (e.g., authentication).
 - **Forms:** [React Hook Form](https://react-hook-form.com/) for robust and performant form validation.
 - **AI Integration:** Google Gemini API (`@google/genai`), mocked to run without a real API key.
-- **Backend Simulation:** All application data (users, sessions, API keys, database connections) is persisted in the browser's `localStorage`, effectively creating a mock backend.
+- **Browser-side Database:** [sql.js](https://sql.js.org/) (SQLite compiled to WebAssembly) for a complete in-browser relational database.

-## How It Works: The Mock Backend
+## How It Works: The In-Browser Backend

 This application is designed to be a self-contained demo.
-It does not have a traditional server or database.
+It does not have a traditional server.

-- **Data Persistence:** All user data, including "encrypted" credentials, is stored in your browser's `localStorage`.
+- **Data Persistence:** All application data (users, API keys, database connections) is stored in a single SQLite database file.
+This file is converted to a Base64 string and saved in your browser's `localStorage`.
 This means your data will persist if you refresh the page but will be isolated to your current browser.
-- **Simulated Security:** Features like password hashing and credential encryption are **simulated** using basic client-side functions. **This is for demonstration purposes only and is not secure for a production environment.**
+- **Simulated Security:** Features like password and credential encryption are **simulated** using basic client-side functions. **This is for demonstration purposes only and is not secure for a production environment.**
-- **Mock API Calls:** All external network requests (like authenticating, testing connections, or calling the Gemini API) are simulated using `setTimeout` to mimic network latency.
+- **Mock API Calls:** All external network requests (like testing connections or calling the Gemini API) are simulated using `setTimeout` to mimic network latency.
 The services return mock data, allowing the full UI and application logic to be tested without needing live credentials or backend infrastructure.